Japan’s shipping company MOL to integrate 2 ferry & coastal RORO vessel operating companies

 MOL said it was also “aiming to flexibly meet changes in customer transportation needs and further improve transport services by concentrating the management resources of the group companies, with an eye toward a decarbonized society, digital transformation (DX), and solutions to logistics.”

 In January, MOL welcomed Japan's first LNG-powered cruiseferry.
-The ship (Sunflower Kurenai/IMO 9900112) launched operations on January 13th between the Osaka-Beppu route, which links Sunflower Ferry Terminal (Osaka Prefecture) and Beppu International Tourist Port (Oita Prefecture).
-The vessel will serve as a replacement for the Sunflower Ivory ferry.
+The cruise ship Sunflower Kurenai (IMO 9900112) launched operations on January 13th on the Osaka-Beppu route, which links Sunflower Ferry Terminal (Osaka Prefecture) and Beppu International Tourist Port (Oita Prefecture).

 The company plans to invest ~JPY 200 billion (USD 1,81 billion) in low carbon/decarbonization fields over 3 years from 2021 through to the 2023 fiscal year.
 The environmental strategy is to see the company accelerate initiatives including developing a GHG, moving up the net GHG emission zero schedule by 2050, introducing internal carbon pricing, promoting alternative fuel, energy conversation, and operational efficiency.